DemocraciaEnRed/sheet-mapper/README.md

 > Make simple maps with simple spreadsheets.
 A NuxtJS (VueJS 2.x) project, with the Mapbox technology, Google Sheet API.
 Done by DemocraciaOS

+- Created & mainly maintained by @guillecro from Democracia en Red

 ## How it works

 You will need the following stuff for it to work: